Team

 President and CEO

-Previously, Chant served as President and CEO of Easterseals South Florida, which provides vital services and supports for people and families with disabilities and young families living in poverty across Miami-Dade.
-Under her leadership, Easterseals experienced a period of transformative growth and achieved history-making fundraising milestones, as she drove visibility, engagement and relationships throughout the community.
-In addition, Chant spent more than 20 years working in higher education, serving as Vice President and then President of Johnson & Wales University’s North Miami Campus.
+Prior to leading The Health Foundation of South Florida, Loreen served as President and CEO of Easterseals South Florida where she led the organization through a period of transformative growth by expanding programs and services, opening new centers, and achieving unprecedented fundraising milestones.
+Loreen also spent more than 20 years working in higher education, serving as Vice President and then President of Johnson & Wales University’s North Miami Campus.

-Well-known in South Florida for her community contributions and accomplishments, in 2015 Chant was recognized for effective leadership by the Latino Center on Aging.
+Well-known in South Florida for her community contributions and accomplishments, in 2023 Loreen was included in City & State’s South Florida Power 100 and was presented with an In the Company of Women award by the Miami-Dade County Commission for Women in partnership with the Parks Foundation of Miami-Dade County in 2022.
+Chant was also recognized at the 2022 Prestigious Women Awards for non-profit leadership.
 She is also the recipient of the Red Cross Sara Hopkins Woodruff Spectrum Award for Education.
 In 2009, she was named one of South Florida’s 25 Most Influential Women by the South Florida Business Journal.

 Xinia Thompson